lkq1220/paper-note/the-note-of-internet-of-underground-things-in-precision-agriculture-architecture-and-technology-aspects.md

   - autosteering and VRT

 #### 5. Wireless connectivity
+- Challenges:lack of studies about the impacts of crops and farm environment on wireless propagation and associated tailored solutions to farms

 #####5.1 In-field communications
+- UG communications
+- Magnetic induction (MI) and acoustic UG communications
+- Underground to UAV communications
+- Low power wide area networks (LPWAN)
+- Wireless PAN/LAN
+- Cellular technology in IOUT
+- Energy consumption in IOUT
 #####5.2 Cloud and big data in precision agriculture

 #### 6. IOUT enabling technologies